Society of Royal Cumberland Youths

-The Society of Royal Cumberland Youths (SRCY) is a society of church bellringers, founded in 1747 and based in London.
+The Society of Royal Cumberland Youths (SRCY) is a society of church bellringers, founded on September 6, 1747 and based in London, but with members around the world.
+The Society's head quarters is St Martin-in-the-Fields in Trafalgar Square in the City of Westminster, but rings regularly at many of the City of London churches with rings of bells.

+The society played a leading role in the early development of change ringing, and today, it provides ringers for important events at St Paul's Cathedral and Westminster Abbey.

+Although it is a non-territorial association, its importance is recognised by having four representatives at the Central Council of Church Bell Ringers.
 They are one of the two major historical ringing Societies based in London, the other being the Ancient Society of College Youths.

+History

+Copies of historical documents (1747–1999) of the society are held by the National Archives, British Library and London Metropolitan Archives.

 Formation of the Society

-It is claimed that a prominent London ringing Society, known as the London Scholars, rang the bells at Shoreditch church as William Augustus, Duke of Cumberland and second son of George II, passed by on his return from the Battle of Culloden in April 1746.
+It is claimed that a prominent London ringing Society, known as the London Scholars, rang the bells at Shoreditch church as William Augustus, Duke of Cumberland and third son of George II, passed by on his return from the Battle of Culloden in April 1746.
 Victory was hailed everywhere and it became popular to adopt the name 'Cumberland' at every opportunity and thus the London Scholars changed their name.

 Whether or not the Society of Royal Cumberland Youths (The word 'Royal' was added in the 1870s) descends from the London Scholars, there is no doubt about the foundation of the Society in its present form, which, according to the original Name Book, now housed in the Guildhall Library, was on 6 September 1747.

 The early Society

 The lists of members from the first century of the Society's existence shows that at that time it attracted some of the great names in ringing history, such as John Reeves, George Gross and William Shipway, and records of the many first performances achieved at that time still exist in the ringing chambers of City churches.

 Gross's outstanding achievement, remarkable in its time, was the celebrated peal of 12,000 Oxford Treble Bob Royal at Shoreditch on 27 March 1784, in 9 hours and 5 minutes, which he conducted.
 The Society marked the 200th anniversary of this peal with one of 12,000 Middlesex Surprise Royal on 27 March 1984.

 In 1896 the Society welcomed its first female member, Mrs George Williams.
 At this time women were still excluded from ringing societies, which were typically male-only organisations.
 Mrs Williams was the first lady to ring a peal.
+This is especially remarkable considering the rival major historical ringing society, the Ancient Society of College Youths, did not admit woman until 1998.